tru-ID/firebase-phone-auth-sim-swap-detection-ios/Tutorial.md

 * Open your project configuration: double-click the project name in the left tree view.
 Select your app from the **TARGETS** section, then select the **Info** tab, and expand the **URL Types** section.
 * Click the + button, and add a URL scheme for your reversed client ID.
 To find this value, open the `GoogleService-Info.plist` configuration file, and look for the `REVERSED_CLIENT_ID` key.
 Copy the value of that key, and paste it into the **URL Schemes** box on the configuration page.
 Leave the other fields blank.

-### Send a Verification Code
+### Send a verification code

 With all the configuration set up we're in a position to write the code to [send a verification code to the user's phone](https://firebase.google.com/docs/auth/ios/phone-auth#send-a-verification-code-to-the-users-phone).

-To do this, create a method for the Firebase Phone verification in `ViewController.swift` named `executeFirebasePhoneVerification()` to be called when the `verify` button touched.
+To do this, create a method for the Firebase Phone verification in `ViewController.swift` named `executeFirebasePhoneVerification` to be called when the `verify` button touched.

 **TODO: code was updated to check the phone number value within `verify` and then call `executeFirebasePhoneVerification`, passing a phone number**